bloodyhealth/drip/README.md

     #use_flipper!()

 Run

     pod install

 from the ios directory again to reload the dependencies.

 #### [MacOS] Java problems

-Make sure that you have Java 1.8 by running `java -version`.
+Make sure that you have Java 11 running `java -version`.

 If you don't have Java installed, or your Java version is different, the app may not work.
 You can try just using Android Studio's Java by prepending it to your `$PATH` in your shell profile:
 `$ export PATH="/Applications/Android Studio.app/Contents/jre/jdk/Contents/Home/bin:${PATH}"`